spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/troubleshooting/README_trouble_value_cache.md

 ValueCacheTTL not found

-answer:
+Answer:

-f you cannot find the ValueCacheTTL parameter in your zabbix_server.conf file, it's possible that this parameter was introduced or renamed in a later version of Zabbix, or it might not exist at all.
+If you cannot find the ValueCacheTTL parameter in your zabbix_server.conf file, it's possible that this parameter was introduced or renamed in a later version of Zabbix, or it might not exist at all.
 As of Zabbix 6.0, there isn't a parameter explicitly named ValueCacheTTL in the official documentation.

 in Zabbix 6.0.40, there is no ValueCacheTTL parameter.
 So how long does the cache live?